 - Individuals with recent U.S. experience (more than 6 months within the last 5 years); and

 - Individuals who have attended a graduate school in the U.S. for one academic year or more during the last seven years.

 Individuals with U.S permanent resident status are ineligible.

 In order to apply for the Fulbright Scholar Program, a prospective applicant must submit an online application through the online application system.
 All relevant documents in support of the application also need to be uploaded electronically to the online application system.
 The following is a list of documents that are required:

 - Three reference letters

-- A letter of invitation from a host institution, if available
+- A letter of invitation from a host institution, mandatory

 - Correspondence from U.S. institutions, if available